 From 1953 to 1960 there was a Mrs. Ernestine Shaw at 412 Lenox Avenue in Manhattan.
 However, there was no other Shaw who ever lived at that address.
 From 1946 to 1949 there was a Mrs. Ernestine Williams in Manhattan.
 It's possible neither one is her.

-Since her mother had died when Ernestine was only six days old, her father, presumably unable to raise her by himself, sent her to live with her grandmother, in Toledo, Ohio.
+Since her mother had died when Ernestine was only 10 months old, her father, presumably unable to raise her by himself, sent her to live with relatives in Toledo, Ohio.
 I think I can find her in the 1930 census: Ernestine Allen is 9 years old and her parents were both born in Mississippi (which is correct).
-However, she's living in Toledo with, and is listed as the "daughter" of, Martin and Ruth Marshall, neither of whom is old enough to be her grandparent. [sigh]
+She's living in Toledo with, and is listed as the "daughter" of, Martin and Ruth Marshal.
+Actually, Ruth is the sister of Ernestine's mother and is, therefore, her aunt.

 Ernestine Allen died of a heart attack, in Manhattan, in August 1992.
 Confusing me till the end, it was either on August 10 (her burial record) or August 11 (her Social Security record).
 I can't find an obituary.